University of South Florida

 Applying to the Program

-The Information Systems & Decision Sciences Department will offer up to 18 scholarships of $1000 for each applicant who is accepted into this program.
+The Information Systems & Decision Sciences Department will offer up to 6 scholarships of $1000 for each graduate participant and 8 scholarships of $1500 for each undergraduate participant who is accepted into this program.
 This scholarship will be available to Muma College of Business (Tampa) students who sign up for this program subject to the following conditions (this is automatic if you are accepted into the program and satisfy the requirements below - you do not need to formally apply for the scholarship):